openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000-a320/topics/user-guide.md

 Everything apart from the Secure Enclave ROM firmware is bundled into a single binary, the `corstone1000-flash-firmware-image-corstone1000-a320-fvp.wic` file.

-The output binaries run in the Corstone-1000 platform are the following:
+The output binaries run in the Corstone-1000 with Cortex-A320 platform are the following:

 - The Secure Enclave ROM firmware: `${WORKSPACE}/build/tmp/deploy/images/corstone1000-a320-fvp/trusted-firmware-m/bl1.bin`
 - The internal firmware flash image: `${WORKSPACE}/build/tmp/deploy/images/corstone1000-a320-fvp/corstone1000-flash-firmware-image-corstone1000-a320-fvp.wic`